woodmc10/big_data_bowl_2024/tasks.md

     * ~~match aspect ratio in momentum_x plot (first plot with lowess curves)~~
     * ~~distribution of distance~~
         - ~~for running plays almost all distances should be ~1 yard~~
-- data checks
+- ~~data checks~~
-    * math on the plane of the ball carrier
+    * ~~math on the plane of the ball carrier~~
-        - why is most of the data in the positive x direction? doesn't this indicate the tackler is moving in the same direction as the ball carrier?
+        - ~~why is most of the data in the positive x direction? doesn't this indicate the tackler is moving in the same direction as the ball carrier? ~~
-            * this is what it indicates, but plotting the histogram of the direction of the tackler shows that most defenders have a direction between 0 and 180 degrees (aka are moving in the direction of the scoring end zone)
+            * ~~this is what it indicates, but plotting the histogram of the direction of the tackler shows that most defenders have a direction between 0 and 180 degrees (aka are moving in the direction of the scoring end zone)~~
-- deep thinking
+- ~~deep thinking~~
-    * interpret the momentum_x plot (first plot with lowess curves) to understand what the inflection point in the lowess curve indicates
+    * ~~interpret the momentum_x plot (first plot with lowess curves) to understand what the inflection point in the lowess curve indicates~~
-        - is it more likely for players to miss tackles when they are moving in the opposite direction that the ball carrier is moving?
+        - ~~is it more likely for players to miss tackles when they are moving in the opposite direction that the ball carrier is moving?~~
+        - see notebook for drawing and thinking
-- weight interpretation
+- ~~weight interpretation~~
-    * do the plots indicating speed and weight have an impact on tackles just mean that some positions are less likely to miss tackles?
+    * ~~do the plots indicating speed and weight have an impact on tackles just mean that some positions are less likely to miss tackles?~~
-        - line backers' primary role is to make tackles so they are better at making tackles?
+        - ~~line backers' primary role is to make tackles so they are better at making tackles?~~
-    * join the position of the defenders into the dataframes
+    * ~~join the position of the defenders into the dataframes~~
-        - plot weight v tackles separated by position
+        - ~~plot weight v tackles separated by position~~
-        - summarize if position is a confounding variable
+        - ~~summarize if position is a confounding variable~~
+            * there is still some difference visible with the linebackers
-- pass plays
+- ~~pass plays~~
-    * repeat all of plotting with pass plays
+    * ~~repeat all of plotting with pass plays~~
-    * plot distances
+    * ~~plot distances~~
-        - expect to see some plays where the distance is ~1 yard and some plays where the distance is smaller
+        - ~~expect to see some plays where the distance is ~1 yard and some plays where the distance is smaller~~
-            * smaller distances would indicate the defender is less than 1 yard from the ball carrier when they catch the ball
+            * ~~smaller distances would indicate the defender is less than 1 yard from the ball carrier when they catch the ball~~
     * repeat plotting but split data into two groups
-        - > 1 yard at catch
+        - > 1 yard at catch (frameId > 7)
-        - < 1 yard at catch
+        - < 1 yard at catch (frameId = 7)

 12/22
 interesting plots to consider
 - hist/violin/box
+    * speed
     * orientation and direction
     * momentum (x and y)
+        - momentum x is visibly different when comparing running and passing plays (at 2 yards)
     * momentum y ball carrier
         - why is the None type so much more narrowly distributed?
     * contact angle momentum